-In our searchable charity database, we have posted charity profiles that focus on assessing a charity’s transparency, need for funding, and cost efficiency.
+Charity Intelligence has created profiles on over 700 Canadian charities that focus on assessing a charity's transparency and accountability, need for funding, and cost efficiency.
 These profiles do not attempt to display information concerning the effectiveness of the charity's programs.

 Financial Transparency Rating

-Charity Intelligence believes that the first key step for a charity to be open and transparent is to make their audited financial statements available to donors.
+Charity Intelligence believes that the first key step for a charity to be open and transparent is to make its audited financial statements available to donors.

 Charities are assessed a rating out of 3 based upon their transparency in providing complete audited financial statements, including the financial notes and accounting policies, to the public.
 If the most recent statements are not available within 9 months of the charity's year-end, the transparency score is reduced by 1.